 There was an infection control policy and procedures to keep patients safe.
 These included hand hygiene, safe handling of instruments, managing waste products and decontamination guidance.
 The practice followed the guidance about decontamination and infection control issued by the Department of Health, namely 'Health Technical Memorandum 01-05 -Decontamination in primary care dental practices (HTM 01-05)'.
-One of the dental nurses was the infection control lead.
+One of the dental nurses was the infection control lead and was responsible for overseeing the infection control procedures within the practice.